 2013 looks set to be a good year – there are a lot of events planned for the Friends and with the Enthronement on the horizon, it’s a fantastic and exciting time to be involved with the Cathedral.

-The Friends of Canterbury Cathedral was founded in 1927 by the distinguished scholar and poet Dean George Bell who later became Bishop of Chichester.
+The Friends of Canterbury Cathedral was founded in 1927 by the then Dean, George Bell.
 The organisation was the first of its kind in the world.
-In 1928, Miss Margaret Babington joined Dean Bell as Steward to The Friends.
+In 1928, Miss Margaret Babington joined as Steward to The Friends.
 A redoubtable woman of enormous energy and tremendous vision, she made a huge contribution to the success of the Friends.
 She staged plays and concerts and enticed illustrious people such as John Masefield, Sir Adrian Boult, Gustav Holst, Dorothy L. Sayers and Dame Myra Hess to the Cathedral.
 Rudyard Kipling and George Bernard Shaw became enthusiastic members.

 Margaret Babington, handed over her baton to many other stewards and executive secretaries, all of whom have put their own stamp on the efforts of the Friends, and made membership appealing, important and active – and the successful charity it is today.